 Missionary: it is another compound piece that moves as a Bishop or a non-royal King, a "Crowned Bishop".
 That means that it is a Bishop that can also step one space orthogonally.
 It corresponds to the Dragon Horse that is found in Shogi.
 It is a Missionary in Sac chess.
 Dragon Horse seemed not appropriate in the context of this variant, so I kept the name of Missionary.

 Heroine: it is a triple compound piece that moves as a Rook or as a King or as a nKight.
 She is a "Crowned Marshall".
 It has been baptized Archancellor for Teutonic Knight's Chess, but I found this name too long.
 As this piece is between the strengths of Queen and Amazon, I wanted a female name.
 I'm open to suggestions.

 Popess: it is a triple compound piece that moves as a Bishop or as a King or as a nKight.
 It is a "Crowned Cardinal".
 For the name I wanted a female character in the lexical fields of religion and power.
 (I had first called it a Templar, but this has been used for Bishop+Dabbaba in Templar Chess and Templar is not feminine).
 It is a Crown Princess in Teutonic Knight's Chess.
-Popess seems unused in CVs.
-I'm open to suggestions.
+Popess seems unused in CVs but I'm open to suggestions.
 For instance, Abbess has been suggested in the comments of this page, and indeed, this makes a nice alternative for those who are bothered by Popess.

 Castling: The King may castle with either Rook, with conditions as in standard chess.